arthvadrr/wordpress-custom-post-type-excerpts/README.md

 Allows setting custom excerpt lengths for all post types in the WordPress admin.

 ## How to use
-1. Clone this repository or download a release
+1. Clone this repository or download a release.
-1. Zip the project directory ("wordpress-custom-post-type-excerpts") and install from the admin plugins page
+1. Zip the project directory ("wordpress-custom-post-type-excerpts") and install from the admin plugins page.
-1. Alternatively, upload the directory to  "YOUR_SITE_NAME/app/public/wp-content/plugins"
+1. Alternatively, upload the directory to  "YOUR_SITE_NAME/app/public/wp-content/plugins".
-1. All excerpt lengths are set to 55 by default (same as WordPress core's default)
+1. All excerpt lengths are set to 55 by default (same as WordPress core's default).
-1. A new page is added to the admin menu under "Tools" titled "Set Post Excerpts"
+1. A new page is added to the admin menu under "Tools" titled "Set Post Excerpts".
-1. Change the desired excerpt length and select "Save"
+1. Change the desired excerpt length and select "Save".

 ## Version